thearchivalone/BRS-PSP-Research-Initiative/Specifications/File Formats.md

 * Extension: .cam (if INSA structures are found)
 * Header: INSM
 * Purpose: Stores model data without the texture or material data
+* Notes:
+	* Despite having the `.cam` extension, these quite possibly might not be necessarily camera related; the name could be short for something along the lines of Character Animation / Armateur Matrix due to these being primarily found within the Battle system as parts of what makes up the fragmented models
+	* If they didn't change anything with the structure of these, then these should have bones while their MDL counterparts shouldn't have any (haven't tested enough)
 * Structure:
 	* See the next section for structure; they're both mostly the same